 - E. Exceptions to Advertising Requirement.
 Advertisement shall not be required if one of the following exceptions is satisfied: - 1.
 The annual rental will be less than fifty thousand dollars (\$50,000); - 2.
 The property to be leased is owned or otherwise controlled by a State agency; city, county or other political subdivision of the State; or the federal government; - 3.
-The space required by the entity has special and unique requirements as determined by the Commission; - 4.
-The term of the lease will be one (1) year or less, although if Commission approval is needed the requirements of Section G must be satisfied. - F. Special and Unique Space. - 1.
-Space meeting the following needs has been determined by the Commission to be "special and unique":
+The space required by the entity has special and unique requirements as determined by the Commission (see Section F below); - 4.
+The term of the lease will be one (1) year or less, although if Commission approval is needed the requirements of Section G must be satisfied.

+F. Special and Unique Requirements.